 In celebration of one of John Kander and Fred Ebb’s most beloved musicals, Rob Fisher and Tom Thompson created this full-length concert adaptation, with a fresh new full orchestral arrangement, created by Bill Elliot, including every song from the original score (originally composed for just 13 on-stage musicians), and intermittent spoken dialogue, this new version is reimagined for full symphony orchestra.

-CHICAGO In Concert is a sensational tale of sin, corruption and all that jazz with knockout dancing, a ripped-from-the-headlines story about fame and scandal and one show-stopping song after another.
+CHICAGO In Concert is a sensational tale of sin, corruption and all that jazz with a ripped-from-the-headlines story about fame and scandal and one show-stopping song after another.

 Rob Fisher is an internationally recognized music director, conductor and pianist, and a leading figure in American music and musical theatre.
-He has been a guest of virtually every major orchestra in the country as conductor or pianist, and has collaborated many times with the San Diego Symphony.
+He has been a guest of every major orchestra in the country as conductor or pianist, and has collaborated many times with the San Diego Symphony.

-Fisher is currently represented on Broadway as the score supervisor and arranger for An American in Paris (Grammy nomination).
-Additionally, he is represented as the music supervisor and arranger for Chicago: The Musical, which recently celebrated twenty years on Broadway.
+Fisher was recently represented on Broadway as the score supervisor and arranger for An American in Paris (Grammy nomination) and Anything Goes (Grammy nomination).
+Additionally, he remains the music supervisor and arranger for Chicago: The Musical.

-In addition to collaborating in concert with such artists as Renée Fleming, Kristin Chenoweth, Kelli O’Hara, Victoria Clark, Idina Menzel, Brian Stokes Mitchell, and David Hyde Pierce, he has conducted Patti LuPone’s engagements with the Pacific, Phoenix, Atlanta, Fort Worth, and Chicago symphonies.
-He conducted the San Francisco Symphony in the Emmy-winning concert production of Sweeney Todd starring Patti LuPone and George Hearn.
+In addition to collaborating in concert and recording with such artists as Renée Fleming, Kristin Chenoweth, Kelli O’Hara, Patti LuPone, Idina Menzel, Brian Stokes Mitchell, and David Hyde Pierce, he conducted the San Francisco Symphony in the Emmy-winning concert production of Sweeney Todd starring LuPone and George Hearn.
 At the Chicago Lyric Opera, he led the record-breaking production of The Sound of Music.

 Fisher was founding music director and conductor of the New York City Center Encores! series from its inception in 1994 until 2005.
-The series earned a 2000 Tony Award, and in 1997, Fisher was given the Lucille Lortel Award for Outstanding Special Achievement.
-He continues to be a regular guest music director for the series.
-Fisher has made numerous recordings for Encores!, including the Grammy Award-winning Chicago cast album.
-He is supervising music director for Chicago productions worldwide.
+The series earned a 2000 Tony Award, and in 1997, Fisher was given the Lucille Lortel Award.
+Fisher has made numerous recordings for Encores! including the Grammy Award-winning Chicago cast album.
+Recently Fisher arranged and conducted Renée Fleming’s Broadway.